 ABOUT THE AUTHOR:

 Wendy May Andrews has been reading whatever she could get her hands on since the age of five.
 She has been writing for almost as long but hasn’t been sharing those stories with anyone but her mother until recently.
 Wendy lives in Toronto with her own real-life hero.
 When not writing or reading, they love to travel wherever the mood takes them.
-This is Ms. Andrews’ second publication with Clean Reads.
+This is Ms. Andrews’ second publication.
 You can find Wendy at:

 Social Media: www.facebook.com/WendyMayAndrews & Twitter: @WendyMayAndrews